KevinnZou/compose-webview-multiplatform/README.md

 For more information, visit the documentation: https://kevinnzou.github.io/compose-webview-multiplatform/

 ## Basic Usage
+**Note:** Developers targeting the _Desktop_ platform should refer to [README.desktop.md](https://github.com/KevinnZou/compose-webview-multiplatform/blob/main/README.desktop.md) for setup instructions first.

-To use this widget there are two key APIs that are needed: *WebView*, which provides the layout, and *rememberWebViewState(url)* which provides some remembered state including the URL to display.
+To use this widget, two key APIs are needed: *WebView*, which provides the layout, and *rememberWebViewState(url)* which provides some remembered state including the URL to display.

 The basic usage is as follows:
 ```kotlin